 Keep in mind that eye drops don’t address the root cause of dry eyes; they just provide temporary respite from the uncomfortable dry eye symptoms.
 Only an eye doctor can examine your eyes to determine the underlying cause of your symptoms and recommend the best treatment for your unique case of dry eye.

-Schedule an appointment with Westminster Eyecare Associates in Providence to learn more about dry eye syndrome and to find out which treatment is best for you.
+Schedule an appointment with Westminster Eyecare Associates Inc. in Providence to learn more about dry eye syndrome and to find out which treatment is best for you.

 What is dry eye syndrome?